 Coeliac disease affects 1 in every 100 people in the UK.
 For those affected by the disease, eating gluten (most commonly found in wheat, barley and rye based foods) can result in some very uncomfortable and even dangerous symptoms.

 Only a few years ago coeliacs struggled to get their hands on good quality gluten-free products, but according to Sarah Collar, Coeliac UK’s Food Policy Officer, nowadays "you can find a wide range of specialist gluten-free foods in the supermarkets such as gluten-free pasta, bread and cakes."
 In fact, Asda recently won four awards for their gluten-free breads earlier this year!

-With this week being Coeliac UK’s Awareness Week (May 14 - May 20), we put some questions to Coeliac UK to find out how you and your family can eat a well-balanced diet whilst accommodating for the disease.
+We put some questions to Coeliac UK to find out how you and your family can eat a well-balanced diet whilst accommodating for the disease.